MEET OUR AUTHORS

 Jessica Stilling has written two works of literary fiction, Betwixt and Between and The Beekeeper's Daughter.
 She also wrote poetry and short fiction for various literary journals.
 Her articles have appeared in Ms. Magazine, Bust Magazine and she writes extensively for The Writer Magazine.
 She has taught Creative Writing in both high school and university.
 She also publishes young adult fantasy under the pen name JM Stephen.
 Jessica loves Virginia Woolf, very long walks, and currently lives in southern Vermont where she writes for the very local newspaper, The Deerfield Valley News.

-Titles: (as Stilling) The Weary God of Ancient Travelers, Between Before and After; (as Stephen) Into the Fairy Forest, Rise of the Hidden Prince, Silence and Ruptured Waters, The Emergence of Expanding Light (Feb 2023) (The Pan Chronicles) The Rise of Runes and Shields (The Seidr Sagas), Nod
+Titles: (as Stilling) The Weary God of Ancient Travelers, Between Before and After; After the Barricades; (as Stephen) Into the Fairy Forest, Rise of the Hidden Prince, Silence and Ruptured Waters, The Emergence of Expanding Light (The Pan Chronicles); The Rise of Runes and Shields The Age of Ships and Sails (The Seidr Sagas); Nod

 Christopher Tuthill’s short fiction has appeared in The Mythic Circle, Dark Tales from Elder Regions, and Tales of Reverie.
 A native of Riverhead, on Long Island, and a graduate of Catholic schools, Chris grew up around many of the places and people that inspire his writing.
 He lives in New York’s Hudson Valley with his wife and children.
 He works as a librarian, and his hobbies include board games, baseball, hiking, camping, and telling stories to his three children.
 Among his other interests, he is co-founder of the New York Tolkien Conference.